Cyphrme/Ed25519Tool/README.md

 ## This tool can run locally and offline

-`git clone` this project to a local directoy.
+`git clone` this project to a local directory.

 ```
 git clone https://github.com/Cyphrme/ed25519_applet.git